microsoft/xr-development-for-beginners/_docs/unit-7/5-build-settings.md

 The Build Settings window contains three sections:

 - Scenes in Build (Figure #, A): A list of scenes that are included in the build.
 - Platform (Figure #, B): The target operating system for the build.
-Common platforms for XR development are Universal Windows Platform (UWP), Android, and iOS.
 - Platform Settings (Figure #, C): The build settings for the respective platform.

 ### Universal Windows Platform